Skip to main content

 The term is an Egyptian borrowing meaning «coffin, chest», as well as «shrine, chamber» (2021NoonanBJ:217).

-According to Plutarch (1st–2nd century AD), through Set's trickery, Osiris «stepped into the coffin and lay down.
+According to Plutarch (1st–2nd century CE), through Set's trickery, Osiris «stepped into the coffin and lay down.
 Then the conspirators ran up, slammed the lid shut, and having fastened it from the outside with nails and sealed it with molten lead, they dragged the coffin to the river and cast it into the sea at Tanis, through the mouth» (1996Плутарх:3).

-According to legend, as a result of Set's conspiracy, Osiris was enclosed in a sarcophagus that was thrown into the river and subsequently reached the sea. «The sea waves carried the sarcophagus with Osiris’s dead body to the shores of Byblos; the surf cast it onto the land, and the sarcophagus came to rest upon a young sprout of a tamarisk tree» (2007РакИ:97).
+Furthermore, according to legend, as a result of Set's conspiracy, Osiris was enclosed in a sarcophagus that was thrown into the river and subsequently reached the sea. «The sea waves carried the sarcophagus with Osiris’s dead body to the shores of Byblos; the surf cast it onto the land, and the sarcophagus came to rest upon a young sprout of a tamarisk tree» (2007РакИ:97).

 2 The fountains also of the deep, and the windows of heaven were stopped; and the rain from heaven was restrained.

-Cosmographic Correspondence.
+Cosmographic Correspondence

 A unified model of the universe is employed, according to which celestial and subterranean waters are contained by physical barriers equipped with «windows» and «doors» to regulate the flow.